Our Guide for Calgary Home Buyers

 Buying with a Real Estate Professional

 Whether you're on the hunt for real estate as an investor or a personal home buyer, it's important to have a professional on-hand who has expert knowledge on the Calgary housing market.
-Justin Havre and his team of agents are very familiar with the area, and are eager to help you find a home that's in your price range, preferred location, and will meet the needs of you and your family.
+Justin Havre and his team of Calgary estate agents are very familiar with the area, and are eager to help you find a home that's in your price range, preferred location, and will meet the needs of you and your family.

 In addition to helping you secure financing and investigate nearby neighbourhoods, our real estate professionals will take you on a tour of properties, pointing out the strengths and downsides of each one so you can weigh all the facts before making a decision to buy.
 We can recommend qualified home inspectors and we'll draft a purchase offer that takes into account any contingencies you may require.
 We'll also perform a comparative market analysis to determine an appropriate offer price, and negotiate the terms of the offer on your behalf.